Seasick-Turtle/100-Days-of-Code/README.md

 * Read more about closures in You Don't Know JS
 * Practiced more Python and have started preparing to start the group project starting in January
 * Reviewed more math topics to prepare more for advanced math that is necessary for computer science topics

+### Pausing for New Years, will resume after New Years